 To make such a proposal robs the notion of type laws of all its meaning and usefulness except as a dogma.
-And, since we cannot use type laws to predict a priori what types are possible, there seems little point in using it.

 This approach might not enable us to come up with a universally valid definition of any given entity type, that has a claim upon all people, whatever their purpose or culture.
 But it does at least provide a basis for very useful classifications to be made within a given human culture or purpose, such as a library in a British town or university.